-Requirement: The design of the device shall include features to fail secure, resiliency to data network and power failure, connect to networks and services in an orderly fashion, secure software development process are followed, the principle of least privilege is followed, critical functions are isolated, reviewed or evaluated cryptographic implementations are used, boundary security is provided, function isolation is implemented, unnecessary physical interfaces are not exposed, and there is a hardware-level access control mechanism for memory.
+Requirement: The design of the device shall include features to fail secure, resiliency to data network and power outage, clean recovery after power failure, connect to networks and services in an orderly fashion, secure software development process are followed, the principle of least privilege is followed, critical functions are isolated, reviewed or evaluated cryptographic implementations are used, boundary security is provided, function isolation is implemented, unnecessary physical interfaces are not exposed, and there is a hardware-level access control mechanism for memory.

 - Confirm that the device was designed to fail secure. - Confirm that the device was designed to be resilient to data network or power failure. - Confirm that the device was designed to connect to networks and services in an orderly fashion. - Confirm that unneeded software services are disabled, code includes only the necessary functionality, and that unused code is removed. - Confirm that the principle of least privilege is followed. - Confirm that critical functions are isolated from non-critical ones. - Confirm that reviewed or evaluated implementations are used for network and security functionalities, particularly in the field of cryptography. - Confirm that the device was designed to deny all inbound and outbound network communications, except for those that are essential for the device to operate properly. - NOTE: The Threat monitoring functionality may play a significant role in the enforcement of a policy to "deny-all, permit-by-exception" network communications. - Confirm that the device was designed to isolate critical functions from less critical functions with separation and segmentation mechanisms. - NOTE: If malicious software gets into the device, these mechanisms deter the propagation to other parts of the device and other devices while critical functions continue to operate properly.
-For example, boundary controls within a device could be used to allow only allowed or accepted activities. - Confirm that the device hardware does not expose unnecessary physical interfaces. - Confirm that the device includes a hardware-level access control mechanism for memory.
+For example, boundary controls within a device could be used to allow only allowed or accepted activities. - Confirm that the device hardware does not expose unnecessary physical interfaces. - Confirm that the device includes a hardware-level access control mechanism for memory. - Confirm that the device was designed to support clean recovery after power failure.